Synthetic Social Media Influence Experimentation via an Agentic Reinforcement Learning Large Language Model Bot: Related Work

 Agent-based modelling has been widely used by social researchers in the field of social simulation.
-In the modelling, the agents represent human individuals, interact with each other and with the system environment explicitly and individually.
-Compared to the other tools, such as laboratory or filed experiments, ABMs apply the experimental control on large scale population to capture the nonlinear societal mechanisms and reveal large-scale societal emergence (\cite{jackson2017agent}).
+In the modelling, there are generally two elements: (1) how agents interact with each other through the exchange of information, and (2) how agents process any information and adapt their behaviour and/or opinion of a topic.
+Compared to the other approaches, such as laboratory or filed experiments, ABMs apply the experimental control on a large-scale population to capture the nonlinear societal mechanisms and reveal large-scale societal emergence (\cite{jackson2017agent}).
 However, high control of ABMs leads to a low degree of external validity.
-To solve this problem, Betz presented a natural-language agent-based model of argumentation to simulate the argumentative opinion dynamics (\cite{betz2021natural}).
+To solve this problem, Betz presented a natural-language agent-based model of argumentation (ABMA) to simulate the argumentative opinion dynamics (\cite{betz2021natural}).
 The explicit stance used in traditional simulation of opinion dynamics can be represented by implicit argument from natural-language ABMAs.
+A number of recent works have used ABMs to integrate generative language models (GABMs) to create social networks.

+One approach to model realistic agent interactions is to simulate the life of agents in a sandbox and information exchange occurs through physical encounters \cite{park2023social}.
+Physical interactions aid the spread of information, and this has been expanded to model diverse demographics \cite{park2024}.
+To reduce the complexity of simulations, other models adopt a norm-diffusion model via LLMs \cite{Ghaffarzadegan24}.
+Our approach differs to these connection mechanisms in the sense that we do not prescribe a particular mechanism in how influence is spread, instead, we ask the RL agent to intelligently find the best strategy/policy to achieve influence spread by saying the right words and causing connections to be formed or removed based on consensus.
+This means it always has to adapt its output based on how the influence is being spread currently.
+Perhaps statistically this eventually leads to a diffusion-like mechanism, but this is beyond the scope of our scientific goals.